France : Safety by City

-It’s widely known for being the home of a number of important European institutions.
+It’s widely known for being the home of several important European institutions.

-Strasbourg is also famous for its beautiful historical centre – the Grande Île.
+Strasbourg is also famous for its beautiful historical center – the Grande Île.

-It is quite sunny during summers and you can visit the nearby places like Colmar, Kaysersberg and chateaux koenigsbourg.
+It is quite sunny during the summers and you can visit nearby places like Colmar, Kaysersberg, and chateaux Koenigsberg.

 Warnings & Dangers in Strasbourg

 OVERALL RISK : LOW